Overview: Supporting Graduate Students in the Pursuit of Academic Achievement

 MyBentley: An online portal for students to register for classes, access their schedule and grades, pay their bills, and receive announcements.

 Pre-Program and Program Foundation Courses: Courses you must take prior to taking required and elective courses in your program.
-The Master of Accounting, Master of Finance, Master of Marketing Analytics and Emerging Leaders MBA all have pre-program and program foundation courses.
-These courses include GR521, GR522, GR523, GR524, GR525 and GR526.
+For a list of pre-program foundation courses, refer to the program guides.

 Prerequisites: A course that must be completed prior to taking another course.